lemene/PECAT/README.md

 singularity pull docker://ontresearch/medaka:v1.7.2
 ```

 Add the following parameters to the config file.
+See [cfg_cattle_ont](demo/configs/cfg_cattle_ont)
 ```
 phase_clair3_command = singularity exec -B `pwd -P`:`pwd -P` clair3_v0.1-r12.sif /opt/bin/run_clair3.sh
 polish_medaka_command = singularity exec -B `pwd -P`:`pwd -P` medaka_v1.7.2.sif medaka
 ```
+`clair3_v0.1-r12.sif` and `medaka_v1.7.2.sif` should be replaced with the paths of corresponding images.
+Or the images are placed to the current path.

 ##### Using docker
 Add the following parameters to the config file.